-We have audited the balance sheet of JNS Marketing, Inc. as of September 30, 1998, and the related statements of operations, changes in stockholders' equity, and cash flows for the year then ended.
+We have audited the balance sheet of JNS Marketing, Inc. (a development stage company) as of September 30, 1999, and the related statements of operations, changes in stockholders' equity, and cash flows for each of the years in the two year period then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audits in accordance with generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of JNS Marketing, Inc. as of September 30, 1998, and the results of its operations and cash flows for the year then ended, in conformity with generally accepted accounting principles.
+We believe that our audits provide a reasonable basis for our opinion.
+In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of JNS Marketing, Inc. as of September 30, 1999, and the results of its operations and cash flows for each of the years in the two year period then ended, in conformity with generally accepted accounting principles. /s/ James E. Scheifley & Associates, P.C.
 James E. Scheifley & Associates, P.C.
-Certified Public Accountants

-Denver, Colorado March 24, 1999
+Certified Public Accountants 1999 Denver, Colorado March 29, 2000 Current assets:

+F-1

-JNS Marketing, Inc. (A Development Stage Company) Balance Sheet September 30, 1998
+JNS Marketing, Inc.

+(A Development Stage Company)

+Balance Sheet

+September 30, 1999

 ASSETS

-Current assets: 1998
+Cullenc absecs.
+1999

+Cash \$ 871

-Cash Total current assets \$3,246 3,246
+Total current assets 871

-iotal cullent assets 5,240

-\$3,246
+\$ 871

 STOCKHOLDERS' EQUITY

-Current liabilities: Accounts payable \$300
+Current liabilities:

-Accounts payable - related party Total current liabilities 3,915 4,215
+Total current liabilities \$ -

 Commitments and contingencies

-Stockholders' equity:

-Common stock, no par value,
+Stockholders' equity: Common stock, no par value,

-50,000,000 shares authorized, 251,822 shares

-issued and outstanding 932,372

-(Deficit) accumulated during
+50,000,000 shares authorized, 251,822 shares issued and outstanding (Deficit) accumulated during 952 , 727

-development stage (942,591)
+development stage (951,856)

-(10,219)

-\$3,246
+871

+\$ 871

 See accompanying notes to financial statements.